BLSQ/openhexa-templates-ds/dhis2_shapes_extract/README.md

-# ERA5 Extract
+# DHIS2 Shapes Extract

-The pipeline downloads ERA5-Land hourly data from the CDS and write the raw extracts to a directory in the OpenHEXA workspace.
+The pipeline downloads geometry data from DHIS2 instances and write a geopandas dataframe extracts to a directory in the OpenHEXA workspace.

 ## Parameters